justinchore/Project_1/README.md

 # The Little Command Line Book Store on the Corner
-Command line interface bookstore featuring:
+Command line interface bookstore using mySQL and python 3
-    - Account creation, login
-    - Cart and checkout functionality
-    - Input validation
-    - Persisted data

 <!-- ## Table of Contents